 1. Fragonard Perfume Factory – Free Perfume Tour

 Opened in 1926 to cater for the many tourists who were just beginning to travel to the French Riviera, Fragonard is today still run by the third generation of family members.

 As you enter you can smell the roses, jasmine, lavender and orange blossom flowers.
 You follow the smells into the gift shop where there is so much to choose from it can be quite overwhelming.
 I could have bought the whole shop out.

 You may have visited the Lavender fields of Provence, lavender has been used in the traditional making of perfumes for centuries.

 Fragonard Perfumes put together a sample of 5ml 4 natural sprays that can easily fit into your handbag or perfect for a weekend getaway.

 Would you like to create your own fragrance?
 Click here for details.
-A 2-hour workshop where you will learn how to create your fragrance and to be able to take away a 100ml bottle of your own creation.
+A 20-minute workshop where you will learn how to create your fragrance and to be able to take away a 100ml bottle of your own creation.

 You can also book a private perfume creation with champagne, mignardises and coffee.
 Click here for full details and bookings.
 This tour has certainly got our attention, it is a new offer since we were in Grasse.
 Champagne and perfume – perfect!

 A visit to the Fragonard Museum is a must if the history of perfume intrigues you.
 The Museum houses rare objects covering the history of perfume for over 5,000 years.
 The Museum also has on display over a dozen major works of the painter Jean-Honore Fragonard as well as Marguerite Gerard and Jean-Baptiste Mallet.
 If you plan to visit the Museum check what new exhibitions they have on display.